- An invoice is an official tax document every business has to keep in order if they ever got checked or audited by their local tax office

 If you run an online store, you probably know that you always have to send invoices and receipts to your customers with every order you ship.
-Sending out official transaction documents is important for both yours and your customers’ accounting and tax purposes.
+Sending out official transaction documents is important for both your and your customers’ accounting and tax purposes.

 Many store owners struggle with their invoicing and find it an everyday hassle.
 If this applies to you, you’ve come to the right place.

-In this article, we’ll try and prove to you that invoicing doesn't have a to be a pain and that it can actually enhance your shopping experience and move your brand to the next level.
+In this article, we’ll try and prove to you that invoicing doesn't have to be a pain and that it can actually enhance your shopping experience and move your brand to the next level.